-Engineering and Management Science is an international open source Chinese journal focusing on the latest research progress in construction engineering management science, it relies on construction engineering management, takes into account engineering management, cultivates basic knowledge of management, economics and engineering technology, and master the theories, methods and means of modern management science.Committed to solving problems in the field of building development with various basic theories and methodologies.
+Engineering and Management Science is an international open source Chinese journal focusing on the latest research progress in engineering management science, it relies on engineering management, takes into account engineering, cultivates basic knowledge of management, economics and engineering technology, and master the theories, methods and means of modern management science.Committed to solving problems in the field with various basic theories and methodologies.
 As a groundbreaking platform for intelligent thinking, based on the frontier of architectural development, with the cutting-edge research methods of connection theory and practice and the persistence of academic quality, this journal covers key, comparative, multi-disciplinary core academics, including multidisciplinary research methods in this field.

 The topics of interest for submission include, but are not limited to:

 - Public foundation

 - civil engineering drawing

 - engineering survey

 - house architecture

 - concrete and masonry structure

 - building construction